DilipTheProgrammer/TSAI/README.md

+ERA-TheSchoolOfAI
+Python 3.9+ PyTorch 2.0+ torchvision 0.15+ torch-summary 1.4

+The repository presents the assignments for all the sessions covered as part of the course ERA-V1, presented by SchoolOfAI and Rohan Shravan

+Course Sessions

 # The School of AI  <br />
 Program Name: ERA V4 <br />
 Commencement Date: 16 Aug 2025 <br />